Technoweebs/neu2/README.md

 It has been somewhat tested on NodeJS 12, the older versions not being used much anymore, I don't think it will be a problem either.
 However, I'm waiting for your feedback!

 ### Installation
-(The project is not yet published on NPM.
-To test, you must use git.
-I'm sorry for that!)
 1. Download the project with...
    * ...
 NPM:
      ```bash